obeeyoma/work-day-scheduler-app/README.md

 # Work-Day-Scheduler-App
-A project to generate a password based on certain criteria.
+A project to schedule and save events for the work day of the user.

 ## Description